rsdoiel/antenna/science_and_technology.md

 ---

-## Billions pour into AI as emissions rise - returns stay pitiful, say Stanford boffins
+## Billions pour into AI as emissions rise, returns stay pitiful, say Stanford boffins

 date: 2025-04-11, updated: 2025-04-11, from: The Register (UK I.T.
 News)

-<h4>Models get bulkier, burnier, and bank-breakier</h4> <p>AI continues to improve – at least according to benchmarks.
+<h4>Models get bulkier, burnier, bank-breakier</h4> <p>AI continues to improve – at least according to benchmarks.
 But the promised benefits have largely yet to materialize while models are increasing in size and becoming more computationally demanding, and greenhouse gas emissions from AI training continue to rise.…</p>

 <br>